CSchoel/arbitrary-but-fixed/_drafts/ai-explaind-image-recognition.md

 Then we could just look up whether that database email was considered "spam" or "ham" and copy the same label for our output.

 This algorithm was effective, but it only detected spam, so how could we possibly use it as a proxy for understanding all the different and complex AI systems out there?
-Well, in fact the *nearest neighbor* algorithm that we used for our spam detection AI, can be applied to a wide range of problems.
+Well, in fact the *nearest neighbor* algorithm that we used as the basis for our spam detection AI, can be applied to a wide range of problems.
 In this post, I want to show you how it can be used for a problem that has nothing at all to do with spam detection, and that is image recognition.

 ## A new task: Image recognition